Cpymadtools

 # returns 0.001

-pyhdtoolkit.cpymadtools.coupling.get_cminus_from_coupling_rdts(madx: cpymad.madx.Madx, /, patterns: Sequence[str] = [''], method: str = 'teapot', qx: float = None, qy: float = None, filtering: float = 0) float[source]
+pyhdtoolkit.cpymadtools.coupling.get_cminus_from_coupling_rdts(madx: Madx, /, patterns: Sequence[str] = [''], method: str = 'teapot', qx: float | None = None, qy: float | None = None, filtering: float = 0) float[source]

-New in version 0.20.0.
+Added in version 0.20.0.

 Computes and returns the \(|C^{-}|\) from the machine’s coupling RDTs.
-The closest tune approach is computed thanks to functionality from optics_functions.coupling.
+The cminus is computed thanks to functionality from optics_functions.coupling.

 Hint

 A quick estimate of the \(|C^{-}|\) is available in MAD-X as the dqmin variable in the SUMM table.
-However this estimate is not accurate in all situations, and is the norm of a complex vector which is not approriate for comparisons or for normalizations, which is the use-case of this functions.
+However, empirically this estimate is not accurate in all situations, and is the norm of a complex vector which is not approriate for comparisons or for normalizations, which is the use-case of this functions.

 Note

-• patterns (Sequence[str]) -- the different patterns (such as MQX or BPM) of elements to use when computing the coupling RDTs.
+• patterns (Sequence[str]) -- The different patterns (such as MQX or BPM) of elements to use when computing the coupling RDTs.
 Defaults to [""] which will select and use all elements in the TWISS outputs.

-• method (str) -- the method to use for the calculation of the \(C^{-}\).
+• method (str) -- The method to use for the calculation of the \(C^{-}\).
 Defaults to teapot, which is the default of closest_tune_approach.

-The calculated \(|C^{-}|\) value.
+float -- The calculated \(|C^{-}|\) value.

 Examples